wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-a-learning-platform-using-vonage-javascript-typescript-react-express-and-apollo-graphql.md

 ---
-title: How to Build a Learning Platform using Vonage, JavaScript/TypeScript, React, Express, and Apollo GraphQL
+title: How to Build a Learning Platform With React, Express and Apollo GraphQL
 description: Build a learning platform with video/audio capabilities, SMS notifications, and passwordless authentication using React, Apollo GraphQL, and Vonage's APIs.